christoph-lechner/wiki-eventstreamer/INSTALL.md

 # data acq
+**Remark 2025-Dec: Currently, implementation of automatic removal of very old files with streamdumps is still pending.**

 Virtual machine configured with
 * 2GB RAM
 * 30GB disk (in the setup process, 20GB for `/`, 2GB for `/boot`)